blajack/DeFi-Geek-NFT/english.md

 Activated by Attribute: Defi Puppet
 ![Image](https://i.postimg.cc/503bx6kZ/Briber.jpg)

 Participates in advertising integrations on the server and acts as an ally to [**Destroyer**](#destroyer), avoiding his abilities.
-This role discusses and negotiates advertising integrations and, if approved by the Main Geek, receives 10% of their value.
+This role discusses and negotiates advertising integrations and, if approved by the Master Geek, receives 10% of their value.

 [[up](#list-of-roles)]